ValentinoPalomba/EthereumKit/README.md

 ## Requirements

-- Swift 4.0 or later
+- Swift 5.0 or later
 - iOS 9.0 or later

 ## Installation

-- Insert `pod EthereumWalletKit"` to your podfile.
+- Insert `pod 'EthereumWalletKit'` to your podfile.
 - Run `pod install`.

 ## Dependency